People's Progressive Party (Malaysia): History

 However PPP enjoyed a renaissance of sorts under the leadership of M. Kayveas.

 He rebranded the party and claimed to have boosted its membership to more than 500,000 with a network of over 3000 branches throughout the country.
 All registered members carry a membership card signed by the President; the President's card is signed by the Secretary General.
 As of 2006, 48% of the PPP's membership was Indian, 32% Chinese, 13% Malay, and the rest were of other ethnicities.

 In November 2006, party president, M. Kayveas, proposed a merger between the PPP and another Barisan Nasional party, the Parti Gerakan Rakyat Malaysia.
 Koh Tsu Koon, Gerakan's Deputy President, welcomed the suggestion, but ultimately nothing came out of it.

-The 2008 Malaysian General Elections saw the party being decimated.
+The 2008 elections saw the party being decimated.
 However the party retained its representation in the Senate and was later allocated a Deputy Minister post occupied by T. Murugiah.

-In the aftermath of the 2018 Malaysian General Elections, the party under President M. Kayveas announced myPPP's exit from the Barisan Nasional coalition after its loss of power in the election.
-There was a subsequent power struggle between the "remain" and "leave" factions of myPPP led by Maglin Dennis D'Cruz and M. Kayveas respectively.
-The former emerged victorious in the power struggle and via a letter dated 11 April 2023, the Home Minister decided that Maglin Dennis D'Cruz was the lawful President of myPPP.
+In the aftermath of the 2018 elections, the party under President M. Kayveas announced PPP's exit from the Barisan Nasional coalition after its loss of power in the election.
+There was a subsequent power struggle between the "remain" and "leave" factions of PPP led by Maglin Dennis D'Cruz and M. Kayveas respectively.
+The party was subsequently de-registered by the Registrar of Soceities (ROS) as a result.

+The party was re-registered in 2023 following a successful appeal and Maglin's election as president by the party's supreme council was recognised by the Home Ministry.

-Maglin however died on November the same year, and as of June 2024, the party was temporarily helmed by J. Loga Bala Mohan.
-Loga Bala subsequently were confirmed as the permanent president of the party when he won the post uncontested in the party's annual general meeting on 1 September 2024.
+Maglin however died on November the same year, and Loga Bala Mohan became acting president Loga Bala was subsequently confirmed as the president of the party when he won the post uncontested in the party's annual general assembly on 1 September 2024.